-According to ELCA bylaw 7.31.11, individuals admitted to the ELCA roster of Word and Sacrament ministers shall satisfactorily meet and maintain these standards:
+According to ELCA bylaw 7.31.01, individuals admitted to the ELCA roster of Word and Sacrament ministers shall satisfactorily meet and maintain these standards:

-- 1. commitment to Christ; - 2. acceptance of and adherence to the Confession of Faith of this church; - 3. willingness and ability to serve in response to the needs of this church; - 4. academic and practical qualifications for ministry, including leadership abilities and competence in interpersonal relationships; - 5. commitment to lead a life worthy of the gospel and, in so doing, to be an example in faithful service and holy living; - 6. membership in an ELCA congregation; and - 7. receipt and acceptance of a letter of call.
+- 1. commitment to Christ; - 2. acceptance of and adherence to the Confession of Faith of this church; - 3. willingness and ability to serve in response to the needs of this church; - 4. academic and practical qualifications for ministry, including leadership abilities and competence in interpersonal relationships; - 5. commitment to lead a life worthy of the Gospel of Christ and in so doing to be an example in faithful service and holy living; - 6. receipt and acceptance of a letter of call; and - 7. membership in a congregation of this church.